blanksblanks/Coding-in-C/lab3/README.txt

 "if (list->head == NULL) " to "if (!isEmptyList(list)" to make use of that
 method.

+EDIT: disregard the next paragraph.
+I ended up changing my addFront and addAfter methods to return NULL upon malloc failure, to follow the header specs, and after Michael explained that this makes the library more flexible for the users - maybe the don't want immediate system exit upon malloc failure!
+I updated revecho.c accordingly to check for NULL returns of addFront and call the die method with the appropriate perror message and exit if so.

 Another thing I noticed was that "mylist-test.c" contains a die function that prints an error to console and exits the system.
 This would be done if certain variables returned NULL, and seemed to be there as a way of handling